Food is an inevitable part of every joy, every celebration, and every momentous occasion of our lives.

 Nasi Lemak, Malaysia

 Given the title of Malaysia’s main national dish, Nasi Lemak is a fabulous dish made with rice cooked in coconut milk.
-A long list of ingredients - chili sambal anchovies, hardboiled egg, deep fried chicken, sambal squid- go into its making.
+A long list of ingredients - chili sambal anchovies, hardboiled egg, deep-fried chicken, sambal squid- goes into its making.
 Throw in some peanuts, and cucumbers, and you get an incredible dish.
 Served on a banana leaf, this exceptional dish is not just a revelation on your palate, but a treat to your eyes as well.